 FGA has enjoyed a significant growth in program participation among community children as well as program offerings since 2011.
 Participation in Flathead Gymnastics Academy’s programs has grown from 125 children in 2011 to an average of 360 children in 2017, nearly tripling in program involvement among community families over a six-year period.
 The Junior Olympic Team program has also grown in size and scope, from 23 girls on the competitive team in 2011 to 50 competitive team members in 2017.
 Within the team program, the number of girls training and competing at the highest levels within USAG Junior Olympic standards has also grown - from 4 Optional gymnasts in 2011 to 17 Optional Gymnasts in 2017.

 Program offerings at Flathead Gymnastics Academy have expanded to meet the growing demand, interests, and involvement of community families since 2011.
 Under current ownership, the Aerial Silks and Extreme Gymnastics programs were developed as program offerings to the community.
-The Extreme Gymnastics class has further grown to be offered 5 days per week, including Intermediate classes for the first time in 2017.
-The Gold Advanced class was also created for advancing gymnasts within the recreational program, as well as different age divisions within the Bronze Beginner classes to better serve students at different developmental levels.
+The Extreme Gymnastics class has further grown to be offered 5 days per week, including Intermediate Extreme and Advanced Extreme classes.
+The Advanced Gymnastics class was also created for advancing gymnasts within the recreational program, as well as different age divisions within the Beginner classes to better serve students at different developmental levels.

 This growth in enrollment, community participation, and program offerings at Flathead Gymnastics Academy has been accompanied and supported by growth in the facility size, advances in equipment, and continued education and staff training to provide quality gymnastics throughout the growth process.
 In 2012, the gym was remodeled and expanded in size, providing more training and practice space for gymnasts as well as building a front desk, gym offices, and viewing bleachers for parents.